Constant-depth circuits for Boolean functions and quantum memory devices using multi-qubit gates: Abstract

 \section{Abstract}

 We explore the power of the unbounded Fan-Out gate and the Global Tunable gates generated by Ising-type Hamiltonians in constructing constant-depth quantum circuits, with particular attention to quantum memory devices.
 We propose two types of constant-depth constructions for implementing Uniformly Controlled Gates.
 These gates include the Fan-In gates defined by $|x\rangle|b\rangle\mapsto |x\rangle|b\oplus f(x)\rangle$ for $x\in\{0,1\}^n$ and $b\in\{0,1\}$, where $f$ is a Boolean function.
 The first of our constructions is based on computing the one-hot encoding of the control register $|x\rangle$, while the second is based on Boolean analysis and exploits different representations of $f$ such as its Fourier expansion.
 Via these constructions, we obtain constant-depth circuits for the quantum counterparts of read-only and read-write memory devices --- Quantum Random Access Memory ($\QRAM$) and Quantum Random Access Gate ($\QRAG$) --- of memory size $n$.
-The implementation based on one-hot encoding requires either $O(n\log{n}\log\log{n})$ ancillae and $O(n\log{n})$ Fan-Out gates or $O(n\log{n})$ ancillae and $6$ Global Tunable gates.
-On the other hand, the implementation based on Boolean analysis requires only $2$ Global Tunable gates at the expense of $O(n^2)$ ancillae.
+The implementation based on one-hot encoding requires either $O(n\log^{(d)}{n}\log^{(d+1)}{n})$ ancillae and $O(n\log^{(d)}{n})$ Fan-Out gates or $O(n\log^{(d)}{n})$ ancillae and $16d-10$ Global Tunable gates, where $d$ is any positive integer and $\log^{(d)}{n} = \log\cdots \log{n}$ is the $d$-times iterated logarithm.
+On the other hand, the implementation based on Boolean analysis requires $8d-6$ Global Tunable gates at the expense of $O(n^{1/(1-2^{-d})})$ ancillae.